 Average Snowfall: 400″

 Skiing at Big Sky is truly an experience that knows no equal.
-You will have no doubts about how the area got its name after taking in the immense landscapes.
+After taking in the immense landscapes, you will have no doubts about how the area got its name.
 The nearby city of Bozeman offers what many have called a “picture of Western paradise.”
 You can find some actual cowboys around the local haunts.
 However, the winters can get cold, and as connected as the local airport is, the town itself can feel isolated.
 The next major city is more than a few hours’ drive away.
 Keep in mind that Bozeman is a gem, but not hidden; the high property values reflect the high demand.